KrishavRajSingh/JIRA-Clone/README.md

 Add new tasks with priority colors (Red for high, blue for medium, green for low, and yellow for very low).
 Remove tasks.
 Store tasks in local storage.
-How to run the project
-Clone this repository to your local machine.
-Open index.html in your browser.

 Technologies used
 HTML
 CSS